 Growth plate fractures must be watched carefully to ensure proper long-term results.
 In some cases, a bony bridge will form across the fracture line that prevents the bone from getting longer or causes the bone to cure.
 Orthopaedic surgeons have developed techniques to remove the bony bar and insert fat, cartilage, or other materials to prevent it from reforming.

-If you child has been involved in an accident resulting in injury as the result of someone else's negligence, the Phoenix bone fracture attorneysat The Husband and Wife Law Team are available for a free consultation.
+If you child has been involved in an accident in Arizona resulting in injury as the result of someone else's negligence, the Phoenix bone fracture attorneysat The Husband and Wife Law Team are available for a free consultation.
 Please call (602) 267-1280.